mrshll1001/thesis/src/fieldwork_casestudy.md

 In 1994, *The Independent* included Benwell, Scotswood, and Elswick together in its list entitled *"No-Go Britain: Where, what, why"*.
 The reasons they cited were *"Crime, arson used to intimidate witnesses, feuds between rival families involved in drug dealing"* as well as citing unemployment statistics of 24%, 28%, and 26% for the three areas respectively @_NoGoBritainWhere_1994.
 Colloquially, the area is seen as abandoned by the city council, and owes its reputation to the conditions that arise from lack of adequate services and funding.

-+ Conroys and Sayers
-+ My encounters with them
+The rival crime families alluded to in the article are the infamous Sayers and Conroy families; often held up as Newcastle's equivalent to the Kray twins.
+Aside from a history of (alleged) violence, drug trafficking, and extortion Paddy Conroy rose to notoriety after escaping from a vehicle taking him to court and going on the run.
+Eventually being apprehended in Spain. **CITE ME HEAVILY**.
+Growing up near and around Newcastle, my peers and I had always held up the Sayers and the Conroys as being symbolic of the West End; rugged, violent, and unpredictable.
+Benwell was held up as a 'no-go' zone patrolled by boogeymen called Sayers and Conroy.
+The truth is much more mundane.
 I recount one encounter with a member of the Conroy clan below (young person pseudonymised):

-> *It was one of the first Monday night sessions down at The Play Centre, also called "Patchy 2" by the staff.
+> It was one of the first Monday night sessions down at The Play Centre, also called "Patchy 2" by the staff.
 The session catered to ages between 8 and 12 and it was busy.
 One young person in particular, a young boy who looked to be around 8 or 9, was consistently acting aggressive towards the others; and there were multiple cries of "Matt!
 Terry punched me" or "Matt!
 Terry stole the football" every few minutes.
 Since I was still growing into my role of session worker I didn't have a lot of confidence with my authority, and I asked Dean whether I should give Terry a warning before chucking him out.
 Dean affirmed that this was appropriate, so I made my way over to Terry.
-Using my best authoritative  (and accented) voice I issued the warning.*
+Using my best authoritative  (and accented) voice I issued the warning.
 >
 > **Me:** *"Terry, this is your first warning man.
 Stop it or I'll chuck you out."*
 >
 > **Terry:** *"Nah, you won't."*
 >
-> *He then proceeded to smirk at me before running to another group of young people across the room gathered by the pool table.
+> He then proceeded to smirk at me before running to another group of young people across the room gathered by the pool table.
 When he arrived there, he paused for a second before orienting to a member of the group who was holding a pool cue.
 He then forcibly retrieved the cue by grappling with the person, and took their place at the pool table.
-In response to this I walked up to Terry, grabbed the cue back from him, and turned to orient him towards the door.*
+In response to this I walked up to Terry, grabbed the cue back from him, and turned to orient him towards the door.
 >
 > **Me:** *"Get out.
 Come back next week.
 See you."*
 >
-> *To his credit Terry calmly walked/jogged out the door.
+> To his credit Terry calmly walked/jogged out the door.
 I looked around for other members of staff who had witnessed it, searching for approval.
 Dean raised his eyebrows and nodded slightly, which I took to mean that my response was appropriate.
 Unknown to me at the time, Michael had witnessed the encounter and apparently had his own take on it.
-Coming up behind me, he placed a hand on my shoulder:*
+Coming up behind me, he placed a hand on my shoulder:
 >
 > **Michael (grinning):** *"Shouldn't have done that bonny lad.
 That's little Terry Conroy, related to Paddy Conroy.
-Ye kna of Paddy.
+Ye knaa of Paddy.
 He's just been released \[from prison\]."*
 >
-> *I did know of Paddy Conroy.*
+> I did know of Paddy Conroy.
 >
 > **Me (shitting myself):** *"Oh, right.
 What should I do?"*
 >
-> *At this point I heard Dean burst out laughing.
+> At this point I heard Dean burst out laughing.
 I briefly wondered if he was a sociopath, and then noticed Michael was also laughing as well.
-I looked Mike, with the dawning realisation that they might be having me on.*
+I looked Mike, with the dawning realisation that they might be having me on.
 >
 > **Mike (still laughing)**: *"Nah you'll be fine man.
 I mean that is Terry Conroy and he is related to Paddy.
 But he gets kicked out of everything all the time.
 Nout will happen and I doubt he'll even remember he was here in twenty minutes."*
 >
-> **Me: (still shitting myself):** *Pfffft.
-Thanks for that Mick.*
+> **Me: (still shitting myself):** *"Pfffft.
+Thanks for that Mick."*
 >
-> *Michael then walked off smiling to himself, and the rest of the session passed uneventfully.*
+> Michael then walked off smiling to himself, and the rest of the session passed uneventfully.

-It is in this context which the charity *The Patchwork Project* and its workers operate.
+This vignette serves to illustrate how Patchwork have woven themselves into the fabric of the West End.
+Terry's respect for the workers of Patchwork was indicated by his obeyal of my command.
+Mike's humourous treatment of me: first threatening the possibility of violent retribtution from a notorious family; then dismissing it out of hand, shows an understanding of his environment and Patchwork's position within it.

 ### The history of Patchwork
-+ Formation of the project
++ Formation of the project through
 + Evolution to a stand-alone project

 ### The People
+Michael

+Andi

+Dean

+Sonia

+Chelsea

+Lynne

 + Individuals and job roles
 + Members of the community
 + how does the timeframe of this piece of fieldwork translate across to who is discussed